 Statement of intent

-Name of nursery aims to provide a nursery experience for children that is affordable, high quality and geared towards a smooth transition to primary nursery.
+Snitterfield Primary School aims to provide a nursery experience for children that is affordable, high quality and geared towards a smooth transition to primary nursery.

-We aim to:

-[Detail the nursery’s key aims.]

-We will work with parents to claim benefit entitlement related to nursery fees, such as working tax credits and free childcare entitlement.
+We will work with parents to claim free childcare entitlement.

 This policy has been established to provide transparent fee information, set procedures for the payment of fees and create a framework for dealing with non-payment in a swift and fair manner.

 Parents should be aware of, and given access to, this policy and the nursery’s procedures.
-It will be included on the nursery’s website and made available to view at the nursery on request.
+It will be included on the school’s website and made available to view at the nursery on request.

-[Updated] Legal framework
+Legal framework

-[Updated] This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

 Childcare Act 2006